Impact of COVID-19 on Seafood Exports

-Vietnam’s tuna shipments, particularly canned tuna, have experienced decent growth over the last several years.
-According to a report from the Vietnam Association of Seafood Exporters and Producers (VASEP), canned tuna exports accounted for 2.29 percent of Vietnam’s total tuna exports to Egypt, or 11.9 million USD, in the first three quarters of this year.
-The share was the second-highest in the Middle East and Africa, after only Israel.
+Amidst the challenges faced by overall seafood exports, Vietnam’s tuna shipments, particularly canned tuna, have demonstrated decent growth in recent years.
+The Vietnam Association of Seafood Exporters and Producers (VASEP) reports that canned tuna exports accounted for 2.29 percent of Vietnam’s total tuna exports to Egypt in the first three quarters of this year, equivalent to 11.9 million USD.
+This figure represents the second-highest share in the Middle East and Africa, following Israel.

 Potential for Expansion in Tuna Exports